 The cell membrane is made up of two neighboring layers of phospholipids.
 The lipid end or tail of one layer faces the lipid tails of the other layer, meeting at the line of the two layers.
-The phospholipid heads face external, one layer wide-open to the interior of the cell and one layer exposed to the external.
+The phospholipid heads face the external, one layer wide-open to the interior of the cell and one layer exposed to the external.
 Due to the condition that phosphate groups are polar and hydrophilic (Water-loving); they are attracted to the water in the intracellular fluid.
 Intracellular fluid (ICF) is the fluid present on the inner side of the cell.
 The phosphate groups are also attracted to the outside fluid.
 Extracellular fluid (ECF) is the fluid outside the attachment of the cell membrane.
 Interstitial fluid (IF) is the name given to extracellular fluid, which is not present within the blood vessels.
 Since the lipid tails are hydrophobic, (water-hating) they meet in the inner region of the membrane, without watery intracellular and extracellular fluid from this area.
 The cell membrane has several proteins, as well as other lipids (like cholesterol), that are related to the phospholipid bilayer.
 A vital feature of the membrane is that it remains fluid; the lipids and proteins in the cell membrane are not severely locked in place.

 One of the great phenomena of the cell membrane is to control the concentration of materials inside the cell.
-These materials include ions such as Ca++, K+, Na+, and Cl-; nutrients containing fatty acids, sugars, and amino acids; and waste yields, mainly carbon dioxide (CO2), which need to leave the cell.
+These materials include ions such as Ca+, K+, Na+, and Cl-; nutrients containing fatty acids, sugars, and amino acids; and waste yields, mainly carbon dioxide (CO2), which need to leave the cell.

 The membrane’s lipid bilayer assembly delivers the first level of control.
 The phospholipids are strongly packed together, and the membrane has a hydrophobic center.
 This assembly causes the membrane to be selectively permeable.
 A membrane that contains selective permeability permits only materials meeting certain standards to travel through it unaided.
 In the case of the cell membrane, only comparatively small, non-polar resources can move through the lipid bilayer.
 Some cases of these are other lipids, oxygen, carbon dioxide, and alcohol.
-Hydrophilic material—like amino acids, glucose, and electrolytes—need some help to cross the membrane because they are prevented by the hydrophobic tails of the phospholipid bilayer.
+Hydrophilic materials like amino acids, glucose, and electrolytes need some help to cross the membrane because they are prevented by the hydrophobic tails of the phospholipid bilayer.
 All materials that move along the membrane do so by one of two general techniques, which are classified on basis of whether energy is required or not.
 Passive transport is the movement of materials across the membrane without spending cellular energy.
-The second technique is, active transport is the movement of materials across the membrane with the help of using energy from adenosine triphosphate (ATP).
+The second technique is active transport which is the movement of materials across the membrane with the help of using energy from adenosine triphosphate (ATP).

 Active transport is the movement of molecules like water oxygen and other important molecules across the membrane against the concentration channel with the help of enzymes and usage of cellular energy.
-It is required for the gathering of molecules like amino acid, glucose, and ions inside the cell in high concentrations.
+It is required for the gathering of molecules like amino acids, glucose, and ions inside the cell in high concentrations.

 Secondary active transport is governed by an electrochemical gradient.
-Here, channels are made by pore-forming proteins (Pores are the small holes).
+Here, channels are made by pore-forming proteins (Pores are small holes).
 A simultaneous movement of another molecule against the concentration gradient can be seen with the secondary active transport.

-Passive transport is the transport of molecules across the membrane through a concentration gradient without the use of cellular energy by the movement.
+Passive transport is the transport of molecules across the membrane through a concentration gradient without the use of cellular energy by movement.
 It uses natural entropy to transport molecules from a higher concentration to a lower concentration until the concentration becomes balanced.
 Then, there will be no net transport of molecules at the equilibrium.
 Four main kinds of passive transport are found: osmosis, simple diffusion, facilitated diffusion, and filtration.
-Osmosis

 Facilitated diffusion is the natural passive transportation of molecules or ions across the cell membrane through the specific-trans membrane of integral proteins.
 The molecules, which are big and insoluble need a carrier molecule for their transportation through the plasma membrane.
 No cellular energy or external energy is required for this process.